HartP97/Expand-Shrink-IconButton/README.md

 - [ ] let user adjust the backgroundColor
 - [ ] catch if padding is higher than button size
 - [ ] add doc description for each attribute
-- [ ] let user choose to add a borderRadius or not
 - [ ] refactor similar parts inside the button class
+- [x] User can edit outer borderRadius